google/framework-for-osdu/osdu-r2/os-ingest/README.md

 The current implementation of the Ingestion service provides two API endpoints for submitting files for ingestion.

+The high-level design of the OSDU R2 Prototype Ingest service is located in the [Open Group Community Wiki].

 ## System interactions

 The Ingestion service in the OSDU R2 Prototype provides two ingestion workflows.
 The _default